nicoaws/dncs-lab/README.md

 ## Testing
 Connectivity between the subnets can be checked using the command ping.
 We verify that there is connection between Host-A and Host-B, Host-A and Host-C, Host-B and Host-C  trying to ping from one to the other.
-If we want to check connectivity between Host-B and Host-C we can type the following commands in the terminal, after the vagrant up has succesfully been done.
+Example of checking connectivity between Host-B and Host-C, after the vagrant up has succesfully been done.
 ```
 vagrant ssh host-b
 ping 192.168.8.1